Prepare for IELTS by Topic

 READING

-How Technology Is Reshaping Our Professional Lives
+How Technology Is Reshaping Our Lives at Work

+The past half-century has seen huge shifts in the way we work, primarily driven by rapid advancements in technology.
+These advancements have brought about changes that are now deeply ingrained in our lives, and have greatly altered the traditional ways of working.
 In the 1970s, work generally involved a lot more physical activity.
 Factories were reliant on significant amounts of manual work, while white collar workers also did most of their activities in the physical world, with information stored on paper in files, and businesses heavily reliant on the postal system for the transfer of information.
 The advent of personal computers in the late '70s and '80s, however, sparked the beginning of large scale changes.
 Suddenly, people had a tool that could perform complex calculations, store vast amounts of information, and automate routine tasks.
 This marked the beginning of the digital revolution, and all of the changes that followed.

 The invention of the Internet in the late 20th century further pushed these boundaries.
 Email replaced conventional mail, and this new technology allowed for instant communication and file transfers regardless of geographical barriers and time zones.
 Search engines like Google gave us access to a vast pool of information at our fingertips, reducing dependence on physical libraries and archives.

+The beginning of the 21st century has welcomed in an era dominated by mobile technology.
+With smartphones and tablets found everywhere, work is no longer confined to an office or a desk.
 Working remotely, once an exception, has increasingly been becoming the norm, at least during part of the work-week.
 This not only offers flexibility but also opens doors to global opportunities, with companies and freelancers more easily able to accept jobs from different countries and even continents.

 Another significant impact of technology on work is seen through the rise of automation and artificial intelligence (AI).
 These technologies have made it possible to automate routine tasks, increasing efficiency and accuracy.
 As AI’s improve and develop, they will potentially be able to take on a large part of the workload in the service sector, at a fraction of the current cost.
 At the same time, robots will be able to carry out increasingly complex and varied manual tasks.
 It may only be decades before we’ll see construction robots that can lay bricks, carry cement, and put in a roof, all at super-human speed.